stevetarver/rft-presentations/info-displays/PITCHME.md

 @ul

-- Different
+- .small[Different]
-    - Is it better than my current tool?
+    - .tiny[Is it better than my current tool?]
-    - Can I learn tricks from knowing how it works?
+    - .tiny[Can I learn tricks from knowing how it works?]
-    - Does it confirm that my current toolset is the right choice?
+    - .tiny[Does it confirm that my current toolset is the right choice?]
 - Runs anywhere
     - Other tools may be OS specific, be costly, have license restrictions.
 - Has SVG tooling